Miss K Taylor – Head of Mathematics

 GCSE Exam Board: AQA

-The GCSE course intends to develop a student’s mathematical skills further and to help prepare them for A Level.
+The GCSE course intends to develop a student’s mathematical skills further and to help prepare them for the future and A Level studies.
 The main curriculum topics are as for Key Stage 3 but each area is studied in much more depth to further enhance understanding and enjoyment of the subject.

 Our intention is to produce students who are fluent in the basics of number and algebra so that they are comfortable with the more demanding mathematics required of them at A Level.
 We also want our students to be good problem solvers, ready to adapt to an unpredictable world where we are not yet certain what careers will be available to them.
 Students should also be data literate so that they are in a good position to analyse data critically and to ask questions if the data does not seem reliable.